tdspk/ReaScripts/Library Tools/README.md

 - [x] Support Undo Points
 - [x] Focus on FXName after Renaming, if the current focus is on this

+# Bugfixes for V1
+- [ ] Fix scrolling bug in category browser

 # Post V1 Features

 - [ ] Category History